sourcegraph/sourcegraph-public-snapshot/doc/cli/references/users/delete.md

   -get-curl
     	Print the curl command for executing this query and exit (WARNING: includes printing your access token!)
   -id string
-    	The ID of the user to delete~ -insecure-skip-verify
+    	The ID of the user to delete.
+  -insecure-skip-verify
     	Skip validation of TLS certificates against trusted chains -trace
-    	Log the trace ID for requests~ See https://docs~sourcegraph~com/admin/observability/tracing -user-agent-telemetry
+    	Log the trace ID for requests.
+See https://docs.sourcegraph.com/admin/observability/tracing -user-agent-telemetry
     	Include the operating system and architecture in the User-Agent sent with requests to Sourcegraph (default true)